pommi/CGP/README.md

 License
 -------
 CGP is released under the terms of GPL version 3.
-See [doc/LICENSE](doc/LICENSE) for the full license text.
+See [LICENSE](LICENSE) for the full license text.

 Acknowledgements